Noelle2023/NoelleV/quiz.md

 rogo, rogare, rogavi, rogatus: to ask

 1. Centaurs are being killed by Hercules.
 (Use the present tense) - interficĕntur
 2. Centaurs were being killed by Hercules.
-(Use the imperfect tense) - interficebantur
+(Use the imperfect tense) - interficebantur ❌
 3. Centaurs were killed by Hercules.
-(Use the perfect tense) - interfecti/interfectae/interfecta sunt
+(Use the perfect tense) - interfecti/interfectae/interfecta sunt  👍 (*centaurus, centauri* is actually always masculine in Latin;  which of your answers would be correct for masculine subject?)
 4. When Hercules killed the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.) - interfecit
+(Emphasize the circumstance, not the timing, of what Hercules did.) - interfecit ❌
 5. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her. - vidit
 6. Hercules led Deianira in marriage (i.e., he married her). - duxit
-7. Hercules repeatedly asked Eurytus for permission to marry Iole. - rogavit
+7. Hercules repeatedly asked Eurytus for permission to marry Iole. - rogavit ❌